fboehm/qtl2pleio/README.md

 ## Technical support

 For technical support, please open a Github issue.
-If you’re just getting started with `qtl2pleio`, please examine the vignettes.
+If you’re just getting started with `qtl2pleio`, please examine the vignettes and the [qtl2pleio package website](https://fboehm.us/static/software/qtl2pleio).
 You can also email <frederick.boehm@gmail.com> for assistance.

 ## Goals